If you’re like most people, you’ve done a few diets in your lifetime. Many folks have done dozens.

 How To Do a Nutrition Program Without Backsliding Again

 Alright, now we’re into the fun part: How to actually do well with your eating, and continue to do well for the long term!

 If you have only done diets in the past, you may be wondering what it looks like to not follow rigid rules.
 Like, what do skills and flexibility look like?

 Some skills you could work on would be:

 - Distinguish between stress and hunger

-Noticing when full is a lifelong practice, with multiple sub-skills that you could work on, progressively, over weeks and months (like we’ll teach in our upcoming in the Eating Skills program).
+Noticing when full is a lifelong practice, with multiple sub-skills that you could work on, progressively, over weeks and months (like we teach in our Eating Skills program).